CLC-UIowa/UptaneProject/documentation.md

 * **Scheduler**: Enforces initial state conditions and makes sure a single operator holds at each time step.
 * Soon, I will convert a good number of the model's facts into assertions.

+## Questions
+* Does the sending of metadata from the Director to the Primary ECU happen all at once, in batch?
+Or does the metadata get sent file by file as the ECU undergoes verification?
+Compare the "directing installation" section to the "full verification" section.
+* In the Uptane standard, there is a lot of flexibility for secondary ECUs (from full verification to checking just a single metadata file).
+Should the model be this flexible?